wmsimmons/Container2023/README.md

 ## Features

-- Cypress Test suite with ability to generate coverage report
+- Cypress Test suite with ability to generate coverage report via @cypress/code-coverage and nyc
 - Flask application in a docker container [on native Flask development web server]
-- API within flask
+- API within Flask
-- Apache2 web server integration was attempted with Flask but due to various errors and configuration issues on Ubuntu with the wsgi and app configuration variables and limitations of Alpine Linux combined with scarce documentation of Alpine Linux error handling, this portion will be released at a later time.
+- Incomplete Apache2 web server integration was attempted with Flask but due to various errors and configuration issues on Ubuntu with the wsgi and app configuration variables and limitations of Alpine Linux combined with scarce documentation of Alpine Linux error handling, this portion will be released at a later time.
 However, a WSGI server configuration, app configuration file (+ a python VM) docker-compose.yml (file containing connection strings for servers that Docker reads), and a couple more binding actions are required to integrate a Flask app together with Apache2 and Docker.
-Those changes can be found in the /apache2_stuff
+Those changes can be found in the /apache2_stuff, if interested in seeing more.

 ## Testing